ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 When a timestamp generated from a HSM is evaluated, the expected behavior of the system clock SHOULD be considered.

 More specifically, the timestamp SHOULD NOT be relied on for establishing the freshness of the Evidence generated by a HSM.
-Instead, Verifiers SHOULD rely on other provisions such as the "nonce" attribute of the "transaction" entity, introduced this specification.
+Instead, Verifiers SHOULD rely on other provisions such as the "nonce" claim of the "transaction" entity, introduced this specification.

 Furthermore, the internal system clock of HSMs SHOULD NOT be relied on to enforce expiration policies.
 --- back